ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	IF_ADDR_WUNLOCK(ifp);
 	ifa_free(ifa);
 ```

 This explicitly removes the address from the list and frees it.

 In loops, `break` and `continue` are precision tools for controlling execution flow.
-In the `if_purgeaddrs()` function from FreeBSD’s `sys/net/if.c`, `break` stops the search when there are no more addresses to remove, or halts the inner scan as soon as a target address is found. `continue` skips the generic removal step when a specialised IPv4 or IPv6 routine has already handled the work, jumping straight to the next pass through the outer loop.
+In the `if_purgeaddrs()` function from FreeBSD's `sys/net/if.c`, `break` stops the search when there are no more addresses to remove, or halts the inner scan as soon as a target address is found. `continue` skips the generic removal step when a specialised IPv4 or IPv6 routine has already handled the work, jumping straight to the next pass through the outer loop.
 This design lets the function repeatedly find one removable address at a time, remove it using the most appropriate method, and keep going until no non-link-layer addresses remain.

-The key takeaway is that well-placed break and continue statements keep loops efficient and focused, avoiding wasted work and making the code’s intent clear, a pattern you’ll encounter often in FreeBSD’s kernel for both clarity and performance.
+The key takeaway is that well-placed break and continue statements keep loops efficient and focused, avoiding wasted work and making the code's intent clear, a pattern you'll encounter often in FreeBSD's kernel for both clarity and performance.

 ### Pro Tip: Always Use Braces `{}`